Why does the lease cost more than buying the e-bike?

 What happens at the end of the lease?

-At the end of the lease, you have the option to buy the e-bike outright for a pre-agreed value or to hand the e-bike back to us.
+At the end of the lease, you can request an option to buy the e-bike outright or to hand the e-bike back to us.

 What happens if I leave my employer before the end of the lease?